CharmingDays/Kurusaki/README.md

 # Kurusaki
 A multipurpose discord bot.

-You will need [python version 3.11](https://www.python.org/downloads/) for wavelink to be properly installed.
+You will need [python version 3.11](https://www.python.org/downloads/) for wavelink v3+ to be properly installed.

+You will also need lavalink version 4+

 ### Running the Discord bot